 Then into the water.

 Originally, I planned on soaking the shoes for 30 minutes but I found that Shell does not absorb water as quickly as calfskin.
 After 30 minutes, there were significant areas that weren’t saturated.
 The same was true at the one and two hour marks.
 Finally, after four hours, I couldn’t find a dry area and I pulled the shoes out of the water.
 I gently dried the shoes and allowed them to dry upside down on a towel for 30 minutes.
 Then I inserted tight fitting cedar shoe trees and allowed them to dry in front of a floor register for 36 hours.
 This is the pair when dry.

 While drying, the leather tightened up significantly and he curl was gone.
 Success.
 I gave the pair a few more rounds of conditioning and some neutral Collonil cream.
 I did not use any colored creams on the pair.
 I did a light wet sanding of the vamp using a high grit (3200) sandpaper to see if I could remove some of the dark roll bands.
 It didn’t help much.

 Would I recommend soaking Shell Cordovan?
 Maybe.
 I haven’t seen many Shell shoes with this bad of a curl.
-So this method is excessive for any typical day to day care of Shell uppers.
-And I have only tried it with a single pair.
+So this method is excessive for any Shell uppers that are decent condition.
+And I have only tried it with a single pair and don’t know how they wear long term.
 I have no plans to do it again with another pair I own but would use the technique again for another misshapen pair.

 I would recommend buying a pair of Johnston & Murphy Shell Cordovan shoes if you can find a pair.
 Just imagine rolling into the office with this pair.
 The ladies would say “Damn”.
 And the guys would nod with approval as you talk about the virtues of equine leather.
 I have had this fantasy.
 It hasn’t happened to me.
 Yet.
 But it could for you.
 Once you move on from your Onitsuka Tigers.